Microservices architecture on Azure Kubernetes Service (AKS)

 Don't run containers in privileged mode.
 Privileged mode gives a container access to all devices on the host.
-You can set Pod Security Policy to disallow containers from running in privileged mode.

 When possible, avoid running processes as root inside containers.
 Containers do not provide complete isolation from a security standpoint, so it's better to run a container process as a non-privileged user.

 Store images in a trusted private registry, such as Azure Container Registry or Docker Trusted Registry.
 Use a validating admission webhook in Kubernetes to ensure that pods can only pull images from the trusted registry.

 Scan images and running containers for known vulnerabilities, using a scanning solution such as Twistlock and Aqua, which are available through the Azure Marketplace.

 Automate image patching using ACR Tasks, a feature of Azure Container Registry.
 A container image is built up from layers.
 The base layers include the OS image and application framework images, such as ASP.NET Core or Node.js.
 The base images are typically created upstream from the application developers, and are maintained by other project maintainers.
 When these images are patched upstream, it's important to update, test, and redeploy your own images, so that you don't leave any known security vulnerabilities.
 ACR Tasks can help to automate this process.